TrinTragula/media/README.md

-# media
+# Media

-Calcola la media del tuo libretto, sviluppato in React
+Media universitaria in React